History of Jordan in Timeline

 In the Freedom in the World 2022 report, Freedom House ranked Jordan as "Not Free".

-2023: Commissioning of Attarat Power Plant
+2023: Attarat Power Plant commissioned

-In 2023, Attarat Power Plant, Jordan's first oil-shale power plant, was commissioned with a 470 MW capacity.
+In 2023, the Attarat Power Plant, Jordan's first oil-shale power plant, was commissioned with a 470 MW capacity.

-2023: AFC Asian Cup Final
+2023: AFC Asian Cup

 2023: Press Freedom Index Ranking